-YORK, Patricia A. "Patty," 44, of New Port Richey, died March 22, 2008.
+YORK, PATRICIA A. "PATTY," 44, of New Port Richey, died March 22, 2008.
 She was born in Brooksville and was a lifelong resident of this area.
 She was a customer service representative for Barnett Banks and co-owner of York Pool Service, and was a member of River Road Church of Christ.
 Survivors include her husband, Jamey; 2 daughters, Kayla and Kimberly York, all of New Port Richey; 1 brother, Gary DeCiucies, Holiday; 1 sister, Lisa Bade and her mother, Shirley DeCicies, both of New Port Richey.
 Visitation will be Tuesday, March 25 from 5-8 pm at Faupel Funeral Home with services at River Road Church of Christ Wednesday at 10 am.
 Interment will follow at East Elfers Cemetery.
-Faupel Funeral Home 727-849-9964 [GHS ’82]
+Faupel Funeral Home 727-849-9964 [GHS Class of 1982]

 ZOLTON, JOSEPH WILLIAM, 27, passed away on Wednesday March 31,